kwgoodman/la/doc/source/intro.rst

 Installation
 ============

+The ``la`` package requires Python and Numpy.
+Numpy 1.4 or newer is recommended for its improved NaN handling.
+Also some of the unit tests in the ``la`` package require Numpy 1.4 or newer.

-To use larry you need Python and Numpy 1.4 or newer.
-To save and load larrys in HDF5 format, you need `h5py <http://h5py.alfven.org>`_ with HDF5 1.8.
+To save and load larrys in HDF5 format, you need
+`h5py <http://h5py.alfven.org>`_ with HDF5 1.8.

 The ``la`` package currently contains no extensions, just Python code, so there is nothing to compile.
 You can just save the ``la`` package and make